Skip to main content

 no-unknown-files

-Prevent creating files not recognized as any element type.
+Prevent creating files not recognized by any element or file descriptor pattern.

 Rule Details